Train Leaders for Ministry by Paul J. Bucknell

 Purpose

 God wants great leaders and good shepherds.
 We can be one hundred percent sure of this.
-The Lord came along Joshua’s side and showed him how God wanted him to succeed as a leader (see Joshua 1).
-He desires that every leader would do wonderful so that His sheep are well-fed and guarded.
+The Lord came alongside Joshua and showed him how God wanted him to succeed as a leader (see Joshua 1).
+He desires that every leader would do well so that His sheep are well-fed and guarded.

 God spoke harshly against lazy or selfish shepherds in the Bible (Ezekiel 34).

 Great leaders are sensitive to God’s desires.
 They want to obey Him.
 They are there to serve others.
-I am sure you have seen wonderful examples of these hardworking shepherds that prioritize the needs of others like the Great Shepherd the Lord Jesus.
-Behind the various gifting, we are looking for dedication and faithfulness.
+I am sure you have seen wonderful examples of these hardworking shepherds that prioritize the needs of others, like the Great Shepherd, the Lord Jesus.
+Behind the various gifts, we seek dedication and faithfulness.

 We need to strategically help these shepherds-in-training to prepare for ministry nearby or in a faraway land across the seas.
 We have seen too many men go into ministry only to give up after a few years of service.
 They were not well prepared.